dedoussis/asynction/CONTRIBUTING.md

 * The `asynction` directory is a python package that contains the runtime source of the framework.
 * `docs` is the source directory of the [Sphinx](https://www.sphinx-doc.org/) documentation hosted at <https://asynction.dedouss.is>.
+* `example` includes the implementation of <https://socket.io/demos/chat> using Asynction.
 * `tests` is the source of the entire test suite, consisting of unit and integration tests.
 * The top level `Makefile` is a toolbox of useful commands for installing dependencies as well as testing, linting and packaging the code.
 It is also used as the entrypoint interface for all CI/CD operations.